-“I started volunteering with St Catherine’s in 2018 after I retired.
-I’d had a friend spend time in the hospice so there was a natural affiliation.
+“I started volunteering with St Catherine’s Hospice in 2018 after I retired.
+I’d had a friend spend time in St Catherine’s so there was a natural affiliation.
 I had a very positive first impression about St Catherine’s, so I was pleased to become a volunteer.

 When I first looked for volunteering opportunities on the hospice website there was a role for a volunteer Patient Escort

 In this role, I’d accompany a driver to collect patients from their homes each week and bring them to the hospice’s Living Well Centre.
 This gave people chance to spend time with others who were in a similar situation and gave their carers a break.
 It also gave me chance to meet different people and build relationships.

 Once I’d settled a patient in the Living Well Centre, I volunteered there as a Living Well Centre Host.
 I worked alongside hospice staff helping to set up activities for the patients and I also offered hand massages to those who were interested in a more relaxing activity.

 The Living Well Centre was a vibrant place – all day long there was laughter

 If I could brighten someone’s day by helping them, offering a hand massage, or making them a cup of coffee I was happy to be part of the team.
 After their time at the Living Well Centre, the hospice’s minibus would take people safely back home.